GregSchiemer/SatGam/README.md

-# Phonehenge
+# Satellite Gamelan

 This project renders a synchronised multiplayer interface using ES6 canvas animation and gesture-triggered audio synthesised via Csound WebAssembly.
-It was designed principally as a concert app to perform microtonal music called *Phonehenge*, created by the developer, *Greg Schiemer*.
-The UI is designed for a portrait-mode mobile screen (`390×844`) and shared between:
+It was designed principally as a concert app and written in javaScript as a replacement for an earlier version written in Objective-C. The UI is designed for a portrait-mode mobile screen (`390×844`) and shared between:

 - **Lead player** (`leader.html`) — lead player starts animation by tapping clock
 - **Consort** (`consort.html`) — all players trigger sounds by tapping sprites enabled by the animation